cruizc-ii/vulkan/README.md

 - [x] gravity loads are too big, our moments for design are too small, yes, this has been fixed
 - [x] Some computation is incorrect so IMK numbers are wrong. models are unstable, yes models are unstable.
 - [x] numerical rayleigh damping is incorrect ? not in bilin. check, rayleigh damping is correct.
-- [ ] crazy strategy of forcing convergence actually works, is there an explanation for this??
+- [x] crazy strategy of forcing convergence actually works, is there an explanation for this, yes.
 - [x] Model is fundamentally wrong with negative inertias.
 - [x] Kb, Ic computation to make it match is wrong., yes.
 - [ ] Leave Ic as is, if it doesn't work, try out the n=10 method.